Foodle (Toy Poodle & Toy Fox Terrier): Info, Pictures, Characteristics & Facts

 Temperament: | Feisty, fun, energetic, affectionate |

-The Foodle is the puppy product of the Toy Fox Terrier and the Toy Poodle, and boy, is this little guy cute.
-He is an unusual mix, but considering how popular Poodle mixes are, and that dog lovers are now seeking something a little more unique compared to your traditional family favorites, we predict this guy is going to get popular.
+The Foodle is the puppy product of the Toy Fox Terrier and the Toy Poodle, and is this little guy cute.
+They are an unusual mix, but considering how popular Poodle mixes are and that dog lovers are now seeking something a little more unique compared to your traditional family favorites, we predict this guy is going to get popular.

-He is sassy, full of energy, and a typical terrier character.
-He is great fun and will keep you on your toes.
-The Foodle is a toy dog who needs special considerations, and he doesn’t fit well with all types of families.
+They are sassy, full of energy, and a typical terrier character.
+They are great fun and will keep you on your toes.
+The Foodle is a toy dog that needs special considerations, and they don’t fit well with all types of families.

-This means that before you commit to a Foodle, you need to make sure that he suits you and your lifestyle.
-Because despite being a small pooch, his personality is larger than life.
-And if you don’t make him happy, he’ll make sure that you know about it.
+This means that before you commit to a Foodle, you need to make sure that they suit you and your lifestyle.
+Because despite being a small pooch, their personality is larger than life.
+And if you don’t make them happy, they will make sure that you know about it.

 This breed guide is a must-read for anyone considering welcoming a Foodle into their life.
 So, let’s stop doodling around and jump straight into the Foodle details.